johannesulf/johannesulf.github.io/index.md

 # About Me

-I'm a Stanford--Santa Cruz Cosmology Postdoctoral Fellow.
-Currently, I spend most of my time at the Kavli Institute for Particle Astrophysics and Cosmology.
-Additionally, I regularly visit the University of California, Santa Cruz to work with collaborators.
-I'm a member of the DESI collaboration and also work with data from other large-scale structure surveys like SDSS, DES, HSC and KiDS.
+I'm an astrophysicist interested in galaxies, cosmology, and machine learning.
+My work focuses on analyzing large astronomical data sets to extract fundamental insights into our Universe.
+I'm a member of the Dark Energy Survey Instrument collaboration and also work with data from other large-scale galaxy surveys like the Dark Energy Survey, the Hyper Suprime-Cam survey, and the Kilo-Degree Survey.
 The following broad questions drive my research.

-* Can the Lambda-CDM cosmological model describe both the results from galaxy surveys as well as observations of the cosmic microwave background?
+* What are the properties of dark energy and dark matter?
+Are they correctly predicted by the standard model of cosmology?
-* Are the dynamics of galaxies as well as the gravitational lensing effect consistent with predictions from general relativity?
+* Does general relativity hold on cosmological scales?
+Does it correctly predict the observed cosmic gravitational lensing as well as the dynamics of galaxies?
-* What is the relationship between galaxies and dark matter halos?
+* What is the relationship between galaxies and dark matter halos, the so-called galaxy-halo connection?
 Do current models of galaxy formation correctly predict this relation?
-* What are ideal methods to extract information from galaxy surveys in an unbiased and maximally informative way?
+* What are ideal methods to extract information from large astronomical data sets in an unbiased and maximally informative way?

-Before coming to California, I completed my bachelor's degree at the Free University of Berlin.
-Afterwards, I obtained a master's degree from the University of Heidelberg.
+Currently, I'm a postdoctoral fellow at the Leinweber Center for Theoretical Physics.
+Before coming to Michigan, I completed my bachelor's degree at the Free University of Berlin.
+Afterward, I obtained a master's degree from the University of Heidelberg.
 I also participated in a half-year exchange program at the University of California, Santa Barbara and a one-year exchange program at the Chinese University of Hong Kong.
 Additionally, I was a Graduate Fellow at the Kavli Institute for Theoretical Physics in Santa Barbara.
-Finally, I completed my Ph.D. under the supervision of Frank van den Bosch at Yale University.
+In 2019, I completed my Ph.D. under the supervision of Frank van den Bosch at Yale University.
+Afterward, I was a Cosmology Fellow appointed jointly by the University of California, Santa Cruz and Stanford University.